Bhargav863/DevOps_learning/Kubernetes/Volumes and Storage/readme.md

 2. Instances should have access to EBS/EFS.
 Check Security groups in case of EFS.
 3. User should create PVC that can have storage class.
 4. SC in background create PV implicitly.
+5. Here storage class will create disk and PV automatically.